-Woodcreek is in the Wimberley Valley which follows the course of the Blanco River and Cypress Creek.
-This area is in the Blanco River basin, where the land and all water tributaries slowly drain surface water into the Blanco River like a giant sink basin.
+Woodcreek lies within the Wimberley Valley which follows the course of the Blanco River and Cypress Creek.
+This area is in the Blanco River basin where the land and all water tributaries (streams and creeks) slowly drain any rainfall into the Blanco River, acting like a giant sink basin.